-Here’s some answers to questions you may have….Photo of Tanalian Mountain by Laura Wilder-Combes.
+Here are some answers to questions you may have….Photo of Tanalian Mountain by Laura Wilder-Combes.

 How can I pay for my flight?
 LPA accepts credit cards, cash and business checks.
 Flights must be paid for in full before your seat, flight tour, or charter is confirmed.

-When do I need to check-in for my flight?
+When do I need to check in for my flight?
 One hour prior to take off.
 This gives the LPA staff time to weigh and mark all your items and get them loaded on the airplane.
-If you arrive late your freight may not be on the flight with you and would be sent space available on the next plane.
+If you arrive late your freight may not be on the flight with you and would be sent space-available on the next plane.

 How long is the flight from Anchorage to Port Alsworth?
 It’s about one hour.